RLNT/sinus-staff-list/CONFIGURATION.md

 - select `Yes` or `No`

 *Info*:
-- defines if the script should check for the away status of users to display it instead of online or offline
+- defines if the script should check for the away status of clients to display it instead of online or offline
 - you can configure what counts as *away* later and also format how it looks like

 *Advanced Options*: